Tramadol is a strong painkiller from a group of medicines called opioids, or narcotics. It's used to treat moderate to severe pain.

 Key facts

-- It's possible to become addicted to tramadol, but your doctor will explain how to reduce those risks.
+- It's possible to become addicted to tramadol, but your doctor will explain how to reduce the risk.

-- If you need to take tramadol for more than a few weeks, your treatment plan may include details of how and when to stop taking this medicine.
+- If you need to take tramadol for more than a few weeks, your treatment plan may include how and when to stop taking this medicine.

-- It's best not to drink alcohol with tramadol as you're more likely to get side effects, like feeling sleepy.
+- It's best not to drink alcohol with tramadol because you're more likely to get side effects, like feeling sleepy.

-- Do not drive a car, ride a bike or use tools or machinery if tramadol makes you sleepy, dizzy, or clumsy or you have blurred vision or are unable to concentrate or make decisions.
+- Do not drive a car, ride a bike or use tools or machinery while taking tramadol if the medicine makes you sleepy, dizzy, or clumsy or you have blurred vision or are unable to concentrate or make decisions.